 Qantas claims that the increase in miles required is justified given that it is the first increase in 15 years, and the new price better reflects the upgraded experience.
-Although price increases are unfortunate, the changes won't take effect until September 18th, 2019, allowing flyers to lock in award tickets at lower-priced tiers.
+Although price increases are unfortunate, Qantas did announce these changes three months in advance, allowing flyers to lock in award tickets at lower-priced tiers.

 Before and After Price Comparison

-The good news is that the reduced taxes and fees are effective immediately, while the increases in points required don't begin until September 18th.
+The good news is that the reduced taxes and fees took immediate effect, while the increases in points required were delayed until September 18th.
 For business and first-class flights booked after September 18th, the higher number of points required will generally cancel out (or in some cases far outweigh) any gains from reduced out-of-pocket costs.
-That said, the time window between now and the September deadline presents a unique opportunity where you can get the best of both worlds—paying the current award prices and benefiting from the reduced fees.
+For the three months after the announcement, frequent flyers got the best of both worlds—paying the old award prices and benefiting from the reduced fees.

 - Terms Apply.

 - Earn 5X points for flights booked directly with airlines or with American Express Travel (up to $500,000 in purchases per calendar year).

 - Earn 5X points on prepaid hotels booked with American Express Travel.

 Similar to other foreign carriers, Qantas has a distance-based award chart.
 Until September 17th, 2019, redemptions on Qantas were governed by the award chart below.